Dutch Culture in the U.S.A.

 The Consulate General works in all arts disciplines, but differentiates between proactive and reactive disciplines.
 Priority is given to the following disciplines in which the Consulate works proactively: design (including jewelry and fashion design), film, performing arts (theater, youth theater), photography, shared cultural heritage, and visual arts.
 Lesser priority is given to the following disciplines in which the Consulate works reactively: architecture, dance, e-culture/gaming, electronic dance music, literature, old masters, and tangible heritage.
 The shared cultural heritage work focuses mostly on New York State and the Midwest.

-Traditionally, many Dutch cultural projects in the U.S. take place in the New York City metropolitan area, followed by larger cities such as Los Angeles, San Francisco, Chicago, and Miami.
+Traditionally, many Dutch cultural projects in the U.S. take place in the New York City metropolitan area, followed by larger cities such as Los Angeles, San Francisco, Chicago, Washington DC and Miami.
 The Consulate focuses on these cities, but also strives for a national approach, and gives special attention to secondary and upcoming cities in the U.S. with growing art centers and important venues.
 This includes, but is not limited to, cities such as Atlanta, Austin, Cleveland, Dallas, Detroit, Houston, New Orleans, Philadelphia, and Pittsburgh.

 What The Consulate General of the Netherlands Does

 The Consulate General serves as an intermediary between the Dutch and American art worlds, by promoting Dutch arts, culture and shared cultural heritage in the U.S., and by encouraging and facilitating cultural cooperation and exchange.
 More specifically, the work can be described as follows: